lucas-nelson/students-education-api/README.md

 * `Lesson` has many `LessonPart`

-To track student's progress there will be a join table between `Student` and `LessonPart` (called `CompletedLessonPart`).
+To track student's progress there will be a join table between `Student` and `LessonPart` (called `Completion`).

 The usual restful-style actions for each of those resources should be supported.

-Completing the next part of a lesson can be done by creating a CompletedLessonPart model/record.
+Completing the next part of a lesson can be done by creating a Completion model/record.
 Validation can be added there to check for the completion of all 'prior' parts.